The Oratory’s group for young adults (aged 18-35) meets monthly, usually on Thursday evenings.

 Upcoming Events

-Meetings will then pause for the summer and resume in the autumn.
+Our regular meetings are on pause for the summer and will resume in the autumn.

 The following meetings for later in the year are already scheduled: